nrwl/nx/docs/shared/nx-plugin.md

 This command creates a brand new workspace, and sets up a pre-configured plugin with the specified name.

+> Note, the command above will create a plugin the package name set to `@my-org/my-plugin`.
+You can pass `--importPath` to provide a different package name.

 ## Workspace Structure

 After executing the above command, the following tree structure is created: